onera/Cassiopee/Post/doc/source/ExtraVariables2.rst

 .. py:function:: Post.ExtraVariables2.extractFrictionVector(teff)

-    Compute the friciton vector on teff from ShearStress in centers with taut = tau.n - (n. tau.n) n.
+    Compute the friction vector on teff from ShearStress in centers with taut = tau.n - (n. tau.n) n.
     Exists also as in place function (_extractFrictionVector) that modifies t and returns None.